CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/obeyGeneralContractWhenOverridingEquals.md

 }
 ```

-The well-intentioned equals method in this class naively attempts to interoperate with ordinary strings
+The well-intentioned equals method in this class naively attempts to inter-operate with ordinary strings

 Let’s suppose that we have one case-sensitive string and one ordinary one: